 Price: Free up to 5 users.
 Professional is $25/user/month monthly or $21 annual.
 Business is $49/user/month monthly or $41 annual.

 PagerDuty is the established incident management and on-call platform.
-It has the deepest integration catalog, long operational history, and the safest enterprise buying story.
+It has a broad integration catalog, long operational history, and familiar enterprise buying motion.

 On-call is included.
 The question is whether the team needs PagerDuty's breadth.
 For smaller teams, the setup surface and add-ons can be more than the problem requires.
 For large teams with many services, many integrations, and complex stakeholder workflows, PagerDuty is often still the default.